tejasnamjoshi/twitterclone/README.md

 - Open a browser and enter the <APP_URL> in the address bar. ( Make sure to add the <APP_URL> in your hosts file. )
 - You will see the homepage with Login and Register links.

+## WSL2 without docker
+- Run the following command - <b>php artisan serve --host=0.0.0.1 --port=8000</b>.
+This will start the laravel development server.
+- Open your favourite browser on windows and navigate to http://localhost:8000.
+- If you follow this approach you will have to install MYSQL on wsl2.

+## Windows without docker
+- Run the following command - <b>php artisan serve</b>.
+This will start the laravel development server.
+- Open your favourite browser and navigate to http://localhost:8000.
+- If you follow this approach you will have to install MYSQL on windows.

 ## Seed Data
 - Run the following command to add seed data - <b>php artisan migrate:fresh --seed</b>.